thirdweb-dev/contracts/contracts/signature-drop/signatureDrop.md

 This is a live document that explains what the [thirdweb](https://thirdweb.com/) `SignatureDrop` smart contract is, how it works and can be used, and why it is designed the way it is.

 The document is written for technical and non-technical readers.
-To ask further questions about thirdweb’s `SignatureDrop` contract, please join the [thirdweb discord](https://discord.gg/thirdweb) or create a github issue.
+To ask further questions about thirdweb’s `SignatureDrop` contract, please join the [thirdweb discord](https://discord.gg/thirdweb) or create a [github issue](https://github.com/thirdweb-dev/contracts/issues).

 ---

 ## Background

-The thirdweb [`Drop`](https://portal.thirdweb.com/contracts/design/Drop) contracts are distribution mechanisms for tokens.
+The thirdweb [`Drop`](https://portal.thirdweb.com/contracts/design/Drop) and [signature minting]([signature minting](https://portal.thirdweb.com/contracts/design/SignatureMint)) are distribution mechanisms for tokens.

 The `Drop` contracts are meant to be used when the goal of the contract creator is for an audience to come in and claim tokens within certain restrictions e.g. — ‘only addresses in an allowlist can mint tokens’, or ‘minters must pay **x** amount of price in **y** currency to mint’, etc.

-The `Drop` contracts let the contract creator establish phases (periods of time), where each phase can specify multiple such restrictions on the minting of tokens during that period of time.
-We refer to such a phase as a ‘claim condition’.

-`SignatureDrop` adds on to the functionality by allowing the audience to claim tokens using a mint-request pre-signed by the contract creator.
+Built-in contracts that implement [signature minting](https://portal.thirdweb.com/contracts/design/SignatureMint) are meant to be used when the restrictions around a wallet's minting tokens are not pre-defined, like in `Drop`.
+With signature minting, a contract creator can set custom restrictions around a token's minting, such as a price, at the very time that a wallet wants to mint tokens.

+The `SignatureDrop` contract supports both distribution mechanisms - of drop and signature minting - in the same contract.

+The contract creator 'lazy mints' i.e. defines the content for a batch of NFTs (yet un-minted).
+An NFT from this batch is distributed to a wallet in one of two ways:
+1. claiming tokens under the restrictions defined in the time's active claim phase, as in `Drop`.
+2. claiming tokens via a signed payload from a contract admin, as in 'signature minting'.

-### How the `SignatureDrop` product *should* work
+### How `SignatureDrop` works

 ![signature-drop-diag.png](/assets/signature-drop-diag.png)

-### Core parts of the `SignatureDrop` product

-- An authorized account should be able to batch upload NFT metadata, and set whether the base URI is encrypted or not.
-- An authorized account should be able to authorize an external party to claim tokens on their contract using a signed mint-request.
-- An account with the admin role should be able to set claim conditions
-- Allowlisted accounts should be able to claim tokens within a particular claim condition when active.
+The `SignatureDrop` contract supports both distribution mechanisms - of drop and signature minting - in the same contract.
+The following is an end-to-end flow, from the contract admin actions, to an end user wallet's actions when minting tokens:

+- A contract admin (particularly, a wallet with `MINTER_ROLE`) 'lazy mints' i.e. defines the content for a batch of NFTs.
+This batch of NFTs can optionally be a batch of [delayed-reveal](https://blog.thirdweb.com/delayed-reveal-nfts) NFTs.
+- A contract admin (particularly, a wallet with `DEFAULT_ADMIN_ROLE`) sets a claim phase, which defines restrictions around minting NFTs from the lazy minted batch of NFTs. **Note:** unlike the `NFT Drop` or `Edition Drop` contracts, where the contract admin can set a series of claim phases at once, the `SignatureDrop` contract lets the contract admin set only *one* claim phase at a time.
+- A wallet claims tokens from the batch of lazy minted tokens in one of two ways:
+  - claiming tokens under the restrictions defined in the claim phase, as in `Drop`.
+  - claiming tokens via a signed payload from a contract admin, as in 'signature minting'.

-### Why we’re building `SignatureDrop`
+### Use cases for `SignatureDrop`

 We built our `Drop` contracts for the following [reason](https://portal.thirdweb.com/contracts/design/Drop#why-were-building-drop).
 The limitation of our `Drop` contracts is that all wallets in an audience attempting to claim tokens are subject to the same restrictions in the single, active claim phase at any moment.

 In the `SignatureDrop` contract, a wallet can now claim tokens [via a signature](https://portal.thirdweb.com/contracts/design/SignatureMint#background) from an authorized wallet, from the same pool of lazy minted tokens which can be claimed via the `Drop` mechanism.
 This means a contract owner can now set custom restrictions for a wallet to claim tokens, that may be different from the active claim phase at the time.

+An example of using this added feature of the `SignatureDrop` contract is when you want to maintain an allowlist off-chain i.e. not in the claim phase details, which are stored on-chain, and difficult to update once set.
+The contract's claim phase can define a common set of restrictions that any wallet not in your allowlist will mint tokens under.
+And using [signature minting](https://portal.thirdweb.com/contracts/design/SignatureMint), you can apply custom restrictions around minting, such as a price, currency and so on, on a per wallet basis, for wallets in your off-chain allowlist.

 ## Technical Details